What is a student credit card?

-Tips for managing your student credit card repayments
+How to manage your student credit card repayments and credit rating

 - Only borrow what you can afford to pay back

-How do you apply for a student credit card?
+How do you get a student credit card?

-You can apply for a student credit card through a bank or building society, either online, over the phone, in branch or via post.
+You can apply for a student credit card through a bank or building society, either online, over the phone, in branch or through the post.

 If a provider says you need to have a student bank account with them before applying for a student credit card then you will need to open the account first.